Haufe-Lexware/word-embeddings-dict/README.md

 The reason for this names is that all vectors for languages other than English are aligned with the English ones.

+See `scripts/download.sh` and `scripts/rename.sh` to download the raw vectors from Amazon AWS.

 ### Dictionary
 This is the main mode of execution.
 The service will provide